 There are so many things to keep in mind when buying a monitor.
-In between refresh rates, pixel response times, and maximum display resolutions, it’s easy to forget one less technical yet, potentially, very important aspect of a gaming monitor: the curvature of the screen.
+In between refresh rates, pixel response times, and maximum display resolutions, it’s easy to forget one less technical yet, potentially, crucial aspect of a gaming monitor: the curvature of the screen.

 The primary reason why people opt to buy a curved monitor is the level of immersion that they offer, the kind of immersion that is now only rivaled by VR headsets.
 Namely, the slight curve of the monitor makes the displayed image appear more realistic as it “bends” around your field of view.

 When shopping for a curved monitor, one thing that will definitely stand out is the price.
 And true enough, curved monitors are much more expensive than their flat counterparts.
-That is, at least the ones that are actually worthwhile
+That is at least the ones that are worthwhile.

-Anyone who has ever used a curved monitor can agree that they are nothing but a gimmick unless they come with an ultra-wide 21:9 or greater aspect ratio or.
+Anyone who has ever used a curved monitor can agree that they are nothing but a gimmick unless they come with an ultra-wide 21:9 or a greater aspect ratio.
 Now, not only are such monitors expensive, but the higher resolution might also visibly reflect on your in-game performance, especially if your PC is powered by a mid-range graphics card.